James Hamilton, 2nd Marquess of Hamilton

 James Hamilton, 2nd Marquess of Hamilton and 4th Earl of Arran (1589 – 2 March 1625), styled Lord Aven from 1599 to 1604, was a Scottish politician.

+Career

 He was the son of John Hamilton, 1st Marquess of Hamilton and Margaret Lyon.

-Career
+King James VI and the English ambassador William Ashby attended his christening at Hamilton in June 1589.

 Hamilton inherited his father's titles and estates in 1604.
 King James granted him the property and lands of Arbroath Abbey, or "Aberbrothwick", and on 5 May 1608 created him Lord Aberbrothwick (or Arbroath).
 In 1609, Aberbrothwick inherited the earldom of Arran from his insane and childless uncle James Hamilton.

 He moved to England with King James, and invested in the Somers Isles Company, an offshoot of the Virginia company, buying the shares of Lucy Harrington, Countess of Bedford.
 The Parish of Hamilton in the Somers Isles (alias Bermuda) is named for him.
 He was created Earl of Cambridge and Baron of Innerdale in the peerage of England on 16 June 1619.
 In 1621 he served as Lord High Commissioner to the Parliament of Scotland, the King's representative in the Parliament of Scotland.